First-time homebuyer? Here’s what you’ll need to know…

 Should I buy a used home or a new home?

-Option 1: Build a new home personalized for you
+Option 1: Build a personalized new home

 Option 2: Buy a used home